Wood Frog

-The call of a male wood frog is a rapid, hoarse “waaaduck” sound that lasts about one second and may be quickly repeated three or four times; they sound like quacking ducks.
-The sound of a small chorus of this species carries only a short distance.
+The call of a male is a rapid, hoarse “waaaduck” sound that lasts about one second and may be quickly repeated three or four times; they sound like quacking ducks.
+The sound of a small chorus of wood frogs does not carry far.

 Similar species: Young green frogs (including their bronze frog color morph) can have a similar color, but they lack the distinctive dark brown mask through each eye.

 Missouri has eight members of the true frog family.
-These are typically medium- to large-sized, have long legs, smooth skin, and well-developed webbing between the hind toes.
+These are typically medium to large frogs with long legs, smooth skin, and well-developed webbing between the hind toes.
 Another common characteristic is a glandular fold or ridge of skin along each side of the back (these are called dorsolateral folds).

 Adult length (snout to vent): 1½–2¾ inches; occasionally to 3½ inches.
 Males are smaller than females.